minio/docs/source/replication/server-side-replication-resynchronize-remote.rst

 MinIO Deployments Must Be Online
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Resynchronization requires both the source and remote deployments be online and
-able to accept read and write operations.
-The source *must* have
-complete network connectivity to the remote.
+Resynchronization requires both the source and target deployments be online and able to accept read and write operations.
+The source *must* have complete network connectivity to the remote.

-The remote deployment may be "unhealthy" in that it has suffered partial or
-total data loss.
-Resynchronization addresses the data loss as long as both
-source and destination maintain connectivity.
+The remote deployment may be "unhealthy" in that it has suffered partial or total data loss.
+Resynchronization addresses the data loss as long as both source and destination maintain connectivity.

 Resynchronization Requires Existing Replication Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~